Amarnath510/ets/README_ets.txt

 		- git remote -v
 		- git push origin master

+	* To see the changes type, git status

 	* TO UPDATE NEW CHANGES TO THE GITHUB.
 		- git add .
 		- git commit -m "some comments here"
 		- git push origin master